Upcoming European Parliament’s report paves the way for new thinking on ECB policies

 The European Parliament passed a preliminary version of its annual report on the European Central Bank, which includes a number of criticisms and proposals that the QE for People campaign has been making.

 On Tuesday 21 November the Economic and Monetary affairs committee of the European Parliament passed its annual report on the European Central Bank’s monetary policy.
 This non-legislative report is a core instrument for the Parliament to exercise its scrutiny of the ECB.
-The report’s final adoption will take place in Strasbourg at a plenary session scheduled mid-January, after an exchange with the ECB President Mario Draghi.
+The report’s final adoption will take place in Strasbourg at a plenary session scheduled early February, after an exchange with the ECB President Mario Draghi.

 The amended report produced by Spanish MEP Jonas Fernandez makes a number of points that we support.

 First, the report clearly acknowledges the ineffectiveness of the ECB’s policies when it states ‘the current inefficiencies of the monetary policy’ require further examination to develop better policies for the future.
 The report also correctly notes ‘that persistent inequality in the EU may harm a sound and inclusive economic development.’
 As we have argued, this calls for more radical measures by the ECB, such as Citizens’ Dividends where the ECB could inject a quarter as much money as under quantitative easing (QE) and distribute €1,000 to all adult citizens in the eurozone.

 The report is justifiably critical of the ECB’s Corporate Sector Purchase Programme (CSPP) citing the scheme as ‘directly benefiting larger corporations,’ as we have argued all along.
 QE for People has previously worked with MEPs on the CSPP’s lack of transparency.
 It is very encouraging that MEPs keep demanding more efforts by the ECB in the report.